abhijeetmanohar/git-intro/readme.md

 Here are some of the terms you will encounter frequently while working with git.

-* **Repository** - A repository is the most basic element of GitHub.
+* **Repository (repo)** - A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation).

 * **Fork** - A fork is a personal copy of another user's repository that lives on your account.
 Forks allow you to freely make changes to a project without affecting the original.
 Forks remain attached to the original, allowing you to submit a pull request to the original's author to update with your changes.